enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     ============ =============================

     Default: 0

+    More details on each of the above methods can be found at :ref:`hydro_methods`.
 ``RiemannSolver`` (external; only if ``HydroMethod`` is 3 or 4)
     This integer specifies the Riemann solver used by the MUSCL solver.
 Choice of